boo1ean/infra/readme.md

 - there is production service entry in system-wide `docker-compose.yml`
 - there is dev service entry in system-wide `dev.docker-compose.yml`

-## Types of services

-Types of services are defined by label `infra.type` in `docker-compose.yml` file.
-Available types are:

-- api
-- frontend
-- postgres

-Infra uses this meta information to generate some handy defaults.
-E.g. If you generate `api-workframe` and you already have postgres set service you will get `PG_HOST` initialized with name of postgres container.

 ## Shared codebase

 Shared codebase directories used to share code between different services